cedra-labs/docs/docs/getting-started/counter.md

 └── sources/
 ```

+For more details on Move package structure, see [Move Package Management](/move-package-management).

 ### Update Move.toml

-Before writing our contract, we need to setup counter address in the `Move.toml`:
+Before writing our contract, we need to setup counter address in the `Move.toml`.
+Learn more about [Move.toml configuration](/move-package-management#configuring-movetoml).

 ```toml
 ...